 - Employee training and demonstrations

 - Sales pitches and follow-ups

 - Customer support and product or service intro demonstrations

 - Marketing campaign pitches and updates

 - Outreach on networking and social media sites such as LinkedIn

 - Executive updates and answers to employee FAQs from senior management

-- Personalised messages of thanks, congratulations, announcements and support
+- Personalized messages of thanks, congratulations, announcements, and support

 Say more in less time

-Dropbox Capture helps you get your message across with personalised short videos, screenshots, GIFs and screen recordings.
+Dropbox Capture helps you get your message across with personalized short videos, screenshots, GIFs, and screen recordings.
 So you can clearly say what you mean without scheduling anything.